antoyang/NAS-Benchmark/README.md

 This repository includes the codes used to evaluate NAS methods on 5 different datasets, as well as the code used to augment architectures with different protocols, as mentioned in our paper.

-# data
+# Data

-In this folder, you will find the data splits for Sport-8, MIT-67 and Flowers-102 in .csv files.
+In the data folder, you will find the data splits for Sport-8, MIT-67 and Flowers-102 in .csv files.

 You can download these datasets on the following sites :